lizadaly/windrift/README.md

 use Lists and Maps to create rich experiences.

 ### Other components

-Windrift offer a few other components for rendering text that you'll probably use less often:

 **AllButSelection** takes an array and a string, and returns all items but that string.
 It's used to produce renderings like this: